COnference Program

 Nairobi City Tour and Landmarks – Option One

-(ii) Visit to Two Rivers Mall, the largest Mall in Kenya
+(ii) Visit to Two Rivers, the largest Mall in Kenya

 (iii) Drive through city tour of Nairobi Central Business District